radiac/django-tagulous/README.txt

 Add a way to allow tags to be set before the item is saved

+Document:
+* using a custom admin form
+* settings

 Known bugs:
 * get_or_create(singletag='Bob') will fail due to get() part
+* Add tag in upper case with if case_sensitive=False and force_lowercase=False, then change force_lowercase=True and re-save; count increases, case stays the same.

+Test TagMeta overriding.
+Also, is it valid for all options?

 Add support for comparing tag fields against lists of tags Test comparing one model tag field against another